CodaxiKing/BizHeal/replit.md

 - ✅ All core functionality operational

 ## Recent Changes (September 19, 2025)
-- Initial project import and setup completed
+- Fresh GitHub project import and complete setup completed successfully
+- Installed all dependencies using pnpm workspace (734 packages)
+- Created and configured PostgreSQL database with Prisma schema migration
-- Updated next.config.js with proper allowedDevOrigins for Replit environment
+- Updated next.config.js with current Replit domain for allowedDevOrigins
+- Configured Next.js with allowedHosts for proper proxy support in Replit environment
-- Configured workflow to run main SaaS application
+- Set up workflow to run main SaaS application on port 5000 with correct host binding (0.0.0.0)
-- Set up deployment configuration for production
+- Configured deployment with autoscale target for production readiness
+- Verified application compilation and functionality through testing

 ## Database Schema
 The application uses a comprehensive schema including: